 Photography Is My Life

-Interview with Karin van Mierlo
+Photography Projects by Karin van Mierlo

 This month’s interview is especially beautiful for me since the person being interviewed is not only an amazing, unique photographer, she is also my number one example in life.
 The person sharing her story today with you is Karin van Mierlo, an artist, a teacher but above all, my mom.